 INGESTION: Ingestion is not a significant route of occupational overexposure.
-Acute ingestion of large quantities of this product or chronic ingestion caused by poor hygiene practices may cause nausea, vomiting, and diarrhea.
+Acute ingestion of large quantities of this product may cause nausea, vomiting, diarrhea, strange behavior, staggering, seizures, blue lips, cardiac arrest, respiratory arrest, and death.
+Chronic ingestion caused by poor hygiene practices may cause nausea, vomiting, and diarrhea.

 INJECTION: Though not anticipated to be a significant route of exposure for this product, injection (via punctures or lacerations by contaminated objects) may cause redness at the site of injection.
+Symptoms of injection overexposure may include those described under "Ingestion".